patrickfletcher/clODE/docs/getting_started.md

 the CPP library expects data in the format [aaaabbbbcccc].
 The Python library expects data in the format
 [[a, b, c], [a, b, c], [a, b, c], ...]

-Note: There is a bug in the noise generation.
-It is currently not possible to set the number of noise variables to 0.
-Set to 1 or more.